Can Mast Cell Activation Syndrome Go Away? The Most Common Roadblocks We See in the Clinic and What HelpsĀ

 Before you change your diet on your own, please make sureĀ youāreĀ working with a healthcare practitioner who can help you with this.
 Never limit foodsĀ unnecessarily, andĀ always have a licensed medical provider whoĀ is supervisingĀ your case.Ā Ā

-This is one of the most common things we see.
+Struggling with very limited diets is one of the most common things we see.
 Like Sarah,Ā many people know they are reacting to foods orĀ learnĀ aboutĀ food intolerancesĀ (like histamine, FODMAPS, or oxalates) and startĀ takingĀ things out.Ā Ā

 They cut more and more foods, hoping symptoms will calm down.